|

 |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

-| The | Bible further confirms a Red Sea identification (including its gulfs of Suez and Aqaba), by describing the dumping of the great locust plague from the whole of Egypt into 'yam suph' by a strong westerly wind, that is, into a sea to the east of the Nile valley (Ex.10:13-19). |
+The Bible | itself then further confirms a Red Sea identification of yam suph (including its gulfs of Suez and Aqaba), by describing the dumping of the great locust plague from the whole length of Egypt into 'yam suph' by a strong westerly wind, that is, into a sea to the east of the Nile valley (Exodus 10:13-19). |

 |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

-This incident also makes an eastern Delta identification of 'yam suph' an impossibility.
-(If we attach any credence to the Bible, and if not why bother).
+This incident also makes an eastern Delta identification/limitation of 'yam suph' an impossibility.
+(If we attach any credence to the Bible, and if not, why bother).
 Israel in Goshen was the only area free from the locusts and so excluded from the description of an eastward dumping of locusts into 'yam suph'.
-So the postulated east delta lake was anything but 'yam suph'! |
+So the postulated east-delta-lake-theory was anything but 'yam suph'! |

 ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

-| The | use of this same word in the book of Jonah should be the final clincher on the issue.
-Jonah the runaway prophet, between being thrown into the Mediterranean off his ship to Tarshish, and being swallowed by the God-prepared 'great fish', he describes his near fatal experience as –
+The | use of this same word in the book of Jonah should be the final clincher on this issue.
+Jonah the runaway prophet, between being thrown into the Mediterranean off his ship to Tarshish (region of modern Portugal), and being swallowed by the God-prepared 'great fish' (probably a whale), he describes his near fatal experience as –

 |